 We generally price our software based on the amount of direct written premiums, or DWP, that will be managed by our software.
-We typically invoice our term-license customers annually or quarterly in advance.
+A majority of our term license customers are billed either annually or quarterly in advance, and we currently bill our cloud-based subscription customers similarly.
 We invoice our perpetual license customers either in full at contract signing or on an installment basis.
-We currently anticipate billing our subscription customers annually or quarterly in advance, but terms may change as our cloud business matures and the market develops.